-SMD® Fuse Units-S&C Very Slow Speed
+SMD[®] Fuse Units-S&C Very Slow Speed

 BASIS-These fuse units are tested in accordance with the procedures described in IEEE Standard C37.41, and they are rated to comply with IEEE Standard C37.46.
-As required by these standards, the minimum melting current is not less than 200% of fuse-unit ampere rating, and the minimum melting and total clearing curves are based on tests starting with the fuse unit at an ambient temperature of 25°C (77°F) and no initial load.
+As required by theses standards, the minimum melting current is not less than 200% of fuse-unit ampere rating, and the minimum melting curves are based on tests starting with the fuse unit at an ambient temperature of 25° C (77°F) and no initial load.

-CONSTRUCTION-Fusible elements are silver, helically coiled, and of solderless construction.
+CONSTRUCTION-Fusible elements are silver, helically coiled, and of soldered construction.

-TOLERANCES-Curves are plotted to maximum test points.
-All variations are minus.
+TOLERANCES-Curves are plotted to minimum test points.
+Maximum variances expressed in current values are plus 10%.

-APPLICATION-S&C Very Slow Speed fuse units are for application in circuits where additional time margin in the "protected" fuse is necessary for coordination but where load conditions do not require fuses of a larger ampere rating.
+APPLICATION-S&C Very Slow Speed fuse units are for application in circuits where additional time margin in the "protected" fuse is necessary for coordination, but where load conditions do not require fuses of a larger rating.

-Like all high-voltage fuses, these fuse units are intended to accommodate overloads, not to interrupt them.
-Accordingly, they feature fusible elements designed with a minimum melting current of 200% of the fuse-unit ampere rating (for fuse units rated 100 amperes or less) or 220% of the fuse-unit ampere rating (for fuse units rated over 100 amperes).
-As a result, these fuse units have considerable peak-load capabilities; however, they should never be exposed to loading in excess of the peak-load capabilities listed in S&C Information Bulletin 210-190.
+Like all high-voltage fuses, these fuse units are intended to accommodate overloads, not interrupt them.
+Accordingly, they feature fusible elements which are designed with a minimum melting current of 200% of the fuse-unit ampere rating (for fuse units rated 100 amperes) or less) or 220% of the fuse-unit ampere rating (for fuse units rated over 100 amperes).
+As a result, these fuse units have considerable peak-load capabilities: however, they should never be exposed to loading in excess of the peak-load capabilities listed in S&C Information Bulletin 210-190.

-Because these fuse units have a silver element construction that is not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units in single-phase or three-phase installations when one or more fuse units has blown.
+Because these fuse units have a silver element construction that is not subject to damage by aging or transitional overcurrents, it is unnecessary to replace unblown fuse units in single-phase or three-phase installation when one or more fuse units has blown.
+COORDINATION-Any preloading reduces melting time.
+While this phenomenon is especially pronounced in other makes of fuses, by having minimum melting currents appreciably less than 200% of rating, the effect of preloading must nonetheless be determined for the S&C fuse units represented by these curves (see S&C Information Bulletin 210-190) and adjustment to these curves must be made: